xnf/ctco-angular-course/README.md

-# Homework Assignment

-1. check out project
-2. install dependencies using `npm install`
-3. launch JSON backend server with `json-server db.json`
-4. run CLI dev server with `npm start`
-3. add missing functionality to "Add new comic form".
-Expected flow:

-    5.1. type title for the new comic

-    5.2. press "Add" button

-    5.2.
-Execute addComic() method on AppComponent class

-    5.4.
-Make new POST method in the RestService

-    5.5.
-If everything is fine, you will receive REST server response with the new comic

-    5.6.
-Update list to show the new comic (hint - either call "get" again, reload page or use array method `unshift()`)

-6. For a level-up if it's easy:

-    6.1.
-Add editor for "comic.description.p.img.title"

-    6.2.
-Add image "comic.description.p.img.src" and "comic.description.p.img.title" for the newComic form

 # Comics

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

+## Homework Assignment prerequisites

+1. clone project or check out latest master.
+2. install dependencies using `npm install`
+3. launch JSON backend server with `json-server db.json` in one process.
+It must stay up for DB to run.
+4. run CLI dev server with `npm start` in other process.
+It must stay up for dev rebuilds and live server to workk.

+## Homework Assignment

+1. Move comics list to own module.
+Name of the module is up to you.
+Use ComicsList for example.

+    1.1. generate new module using `ng g module comics-list`

+    1.2.
+Move HTML from app.component.html

+    1.3.
+Move comics list related code form app.component.ts

+    1.4. app.component.html now should contain only two <app-*> web components.
+The jumbotron with nested form is already there.

+2. For a level-up:

+    2.1.
+Move business logic to own - comic list service.

+    2.2.
+Add the new item to existing list.
+Tip:

+                    ```
+                    get comics() {
+                        return this.comicsListService.comics
+                    }

+                    ```

 ## Development server